List of Yu-Gi-Oh! GX characters: Main characters

 A third-year Obelisk Blue student and the king of Duel Academy, nicknamed "Kaiser" in the Japanese version.
 He is the older brother of Syrus.
-He is the top duelist at the school and has reportedly never lost to someone on purpose.
-He serves as one of Jaden's friendly rivals in the first season and is only student who has actually beaten Jaden in a duel.
-He is also good friends with Alexis and Atticus and was helping Alexis look for any clues to where Atticus disappeared to.
+He is the top duelist at the school and has reportedly never lost to someone on purpose, serving as one of Jaden's friendly rivals in the first season and the only student who has beaten Jaden in a duel.
+He is also good friends with Alexis and Atticus and helped her search for clues surrounding Atticus' disappearance.
 Since he is the top duelist, he was given the honor of choosing his partner in the graduation duel.
 He chooses Jaden and passes the title of top duelist to Jaden before leaving Duel Academy and joining the Pro-Dueling League.
 Originally a star in the Pro-Dueling League, he loses a duel against Aster Phoenix and slowly loses his winning streak and reputation.
 Looking for a chance to redeem himself, he begins dueling underground, which uses shock collars to punish losses, and develops a more aggressive and violent personality earning him the name "Hell Kaiser" in the Japanese version.
-When in an alternate dimension, Zane teams up with Aster to stop Yubel, but in his final battle, his heart gives out, due to the shock collars used in underground duels.
-His final wish is to let the Cyber End Dragon be his symbol and for Jaden to overcome his darkness.
-He is later revealed to have survived his heart failure, but is in a very weakened state.
-He uses a Cyber Dragon deck which consist primarily of different Cyber Dragons with his signature being "Cyber End Dragon."
-He later acquires the Cyberdark deck to reflect his new personality with his signature being "Cyberdark Dragon."
-He later combines these two decks with Cyber End Dragon becoming his signature once again.
+While in the alternate dimension, Zane teams up with Aster to stop Yubel, but in his final battle, his heart gives out due to the shock collar, with his final wish being to let the Cyber End Dragon be his symbol and for Jaden to overcome his darkness.
+He is later revealed to have survived, but is in a weakened state.
+He uses a Cyber Dragon deck which consists primarily of different Cyber Dragons, with his signature being "Cyber End Dragon."
+He later acquires the Cyberdark deck to reflect his new personality, with his signature being "Cyberdark Dragon."
+He later combines these two decks, with Cyber End Dragon becoming his signature once again.